Ahmedsaed/ReChain/README.md

 # ReChain - A Social Media Platform On Blockchain

-This project originally started as a submission for some of the "MLH Global Hack Week" hackathon challenges.
+This project was originally started as a submission for some of the "MLH Global Hack Week" hackathon challenges.
 I plan to rebrand it and continue development

 ### [Try It Out](https://ahmedsaed.me/ReChain/)